Department of Art and Art History

 Adjuncts (estimated): 18

-The Department of Art offers a 36 credit major in art, a departmental art major of 60 credits, and a 36 credit major in art history.
-In addition students can minor in art or art history; The foundation of the studio art majors is a core curriculum in drawing, two- and three-dimensional design, and art history; areas of concentration are painting and drawing, sculpture, printmaking, and photography.
-The major in art history offers a range of courses drawn from offerings in art history within the art department, and from other departments and programs in the College of Arts and Sciences, including history, theater, and East Asian studies.
+The Department of Art and Art History offers a 36 credit major in art, a departmental art major of 60 credits, and a 36 credit major in art history.
+In addition students can minor in art or art history.
+The foundation of the studio art majors is a core curriculum in drawing, two- and three-dimensional design, and art history; areas of concentration are painting and drawing, sculpture, printmaking, and photography.
+The major in art history offers a range of courses drawn from offerings in art history within the department, and from other departments and programs in the College of Arts and Sciences, including history, theater, and East Asian studies.
 The University Art Museum offers a wide variety of exhibitions that enhance and extend the offerings of the Department of Art and Art History.

 In addition to the traditional careers in fine art, commercial art, art history and criticism, students who immerse themselves in our art curriculum emerge with an understanding of visual literacy at a time when our culture as a whole is becoming increasingly dependent upon visual communication.
 Career paths include various positions in art museums and galleries, art conservation, the teaching of art and art history, art therapy, furniture design, industrial design, interior design, stage and costume design, graphic design, film production, TV production, medical archaeology and anthropological illustration, and animation.